Music of Egypt: History

-The ancient Egyptians credited the goddess Bat with the invention of music.
+The ancient Egyptians credited the goddess Bat and the god Ihy with the invention of music.
 The cult of Bat was eventually syncretised into that of Hathor because both were depicted as cows.
 Hathor's music was believed to have been used by Osiris as part of his effort to civilise the world.
 The lion-goddess Bastet was also considered a goddess of music in ancient Egypt.

 Neolithic period

 In prehistoric Egypt, music and chanting were commonly used in magic and rituals.
 Rhythms during this time were unvaried and music served to create rhythm.
 Small shells were used as whistles.

 Predynastic period

 During the predynastic period of Egyptian history, funerary chants continued to play an important role in Egyptian religion and were accompanied by clappers or a flute.
 Despite the lack of physical evidence in some cases, Egyptologists theorise that the development of certain instruments known of the Old Kingdom period, such as the end-blown flute, took place during this time.